RAmmStein: Regime Adaptation in Mean-reverting Markets with Stein Thresholds -- Optimal Impulse Control in Concentrated AMMs: Discussion

 \subsection{The Value of Regime Awareness}

 Our results clearly show that incorporating market regime information significantly improves LP returns.
+The 10 percentage point gap between Fixed Active ($-8.4\%$) and \rammstein\ ($+1.6\%$) demonstrates the economic magnitude of regime-aware decision making.
 The OU parameters provide well-defined features capturing regime dynamics that are invisible to models based on price information alone.
 Our agent learns to quantify the value of the waiting option.